What types of income are taken into account | Our Services | KelaSkip to content

 What types of income are taken into account

-- taxable social security payments and adult education allowance (study grant, the provider supplement to the study grant and the supplementary allowance for the purchase of study materials, the housing supplement, the general housing allowance and student loan are not taken into account)
+taxable social security payments and adult education allowance (however, the following are not taken into account: the study grant, the provider supplement to the study grant and the supplementary allowance for the purchase of study materials, the housing supplement, general housing allowance, school transport subsidy, child benefit and student loans)

 You do not have to report your taxable income to Kela when applying for or receiving financial aid.
 The Tax Administration reports your taxable income from employment and capital to Kela.